una/personal-goals/ideas-and-misc/book-checklist.md

 ## August 2016

-- [ ] The Art of Racing in the Rain -- Garth Stein
+- [x] The Art of Racing in the Rain -- Garth Stein
+- [ ] Red Rising

 To-Read/Recommendations:
 ---